OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Open Research Agent

-Striking an effective balance between exploration and exploitation is a classical and well-studied challenge in optimization and search.
-Traditional genetic algorithms enforce this balance implicitly through population-level operators and selection pressure, but such mechanisms are often rigid and insufficiently expressive for complex research settings.
+Balancing exploration and exploitation has long been a fundamental challenge in optimization and search.
+Conventional genetic algorithms address this trade-off implicitly through population evolution, selection mechanisms, and genetic operators.
+However, these mechanisms are often inflexible and lack the expressiveness required for complex research workflows.
 OR-Agent adopts a more flexible and explicit approach, allowing the exploration-exploitation trade-off to be controlled at multiple levels of the research process.
-Concretely, this trade-off manifests in several orthogonal design dimensions within OR-Agent: \begin{itemize} \item \textbf{Research tree shape control}: A shallow and wide research tree emphasizes parallel exploration across diverse ideas, while a deep and narrow tree prioritizes intensive refinement of a small number of directions. \item \textbf{Dynamic allocation of experimentation resources}: Experimentation budgets are adapted based on observed improvement signals, enabling promising solutions to receive more refinement while curtailing unproductive directions early. \item \textbf{Parent selection from the solution database}: Sampling strategies range from near-uniform selection (favoring exploration) to elite-biased selection (favoring exploitation), with temperature-controlled interpolation between the two. \end{itemize}
+Specifically, this balance is governed through several complementary design dimensions: \begin{itemize} \item Research tree shape control; \item Dynamic allocation of experimentation resources; \item Strategy of selecting parent heuristics from database. \end{itemize}

-The optimal configuration of these controls is problem-dependent.
-Empirically, simpler tasks tend to benefit from predominantly evolutionary crossover and mutations, whereas more difficult problems often require a careful balance between parallel exploration and deep exploitation.
-While it is generally infeasible to prescribe a universally optimal ratio, OR-Agent is designed to be sufficiently flexible: it exposes a rich set of parameters that allow users to adapt the system to task complexity, computational budget, and desired research style.
+Empirically, relatively simple optimization tasks can often be solved effectively by emphasizing evolutionary operations such as crossover and mutation, whereas more challenging problems require a more carefully calibrated balance between broad exploration of diverse research directions and intensive exploitation of promising candidates.